plakich/UniversityWebsite/README.md

 <h1> Introduction </h1>
 <hr>

 <p>This project was developed as part of a team effort for a class in software engineering.
-All the code uploaded here (including the database) is my own, except for the static html pages that display each major's classes and the add courses page (the add courses page was developed by team member Drake and reworked by me).
+All the code uploaded here (including the database) is my own, except for the static html pages that display each major's classes and the add courses page (the add courses page was developed by another team member and reworked by me).
 The rest of the features discussed below are not included, only the bare-bones features to demonstrate the working site. </p>

 <h2> The Story Behind the Project </h2>
 <hr>